Product ConsultantKardderStrategy Delivered

 North Star

-New user acquisition on campus: app downloads and new accounts created
+New user acquisition on campus: app downloads and new accounts created over 3 months

 Input Metrics